-While you don’t want your reunion to have a minute by minute itinerary, it is nice to offer some activities that family members can participate in during the party.
+While you don’t want your reunion to have a minute-by-minute itinerary, it is nice to offer some activities that family members can participate in during the party.
 Pinterest offers a wide range of activities and games that help your family members connect and learn more about each other in a fun and creative way.
 Check out these fun family reunion games for some inspiration.

 Sharing your heritage with your family is one of the best ways to connect with each other and remember where you came from.
-Creating a family tree, displaying scrapbooks, and serving dishes passed down through generations can help you connect with your heritage and show respect to your ancestors that came before you.
+Creating a family tree, displaying scrapbooks, and serving dishes passed down through generations can help you connect with your heritage and show respect to your ancestors who came before you.
 You can even use websites like Ancestry, My Heritage, or 23 and Me to explore your genealogy and family story.

-After the event, make sure to use a data sharing website like Dropbox to share your amazing photos with your entire family.
+After the event, make sure to use a data-sharing website like Dropbox to share your amazing photos with your entire family.

 Family reunion parties may be stressful to plan at times, but they are beyond worth it.
 Whether you host a reunion annually or every 10 years, gathering your family for a night of fun and memories will help you stay tight-knit no matter how much time has passed.